Oslo, Norway

 We asked people if there is a lot of crime.
 They answered:

 "Oslo is generally considered to be a safe city, with low levels of crime compared to other major cities.
 However, there have been reports of pickpocketing and other petty crimes in some areas, particularly in the city centre and around popular tourist attractions.
-As with any city, it is advisable to take sensible precautions when out and about," wrote one member in Oslo.
+As with any city, it is advisable to take sensible precautions when out and about," wrote a member in Oslo.

 Is there a lot of diversity?
 Are people in Oslo accepting of differences?